DreamSpoon/material2python/README.md

 # material2python addon for Blender
-Make a Python text-block from any Blender Material/Geometry node tree, from Node Editor window.
+Make a Python text-block from any Blender Material/Geometry node tree, from the Node Editor window.

 To use this addon:
 1) Open Node Editor window